bioinformaticsdotca/HTSeq_2017/module6_lab.md

 abyss-fac.pl -t 500 assemblies/ecoli.illumina.50x.spades-contigs.fasta | column -t
 ```

 The N50 statistic is the most commonly used measure of assembly contiguity.
 An N50 of x means that 50% of the assembly is represented in contigs x bp or longer.
 What is the N50 of the spades assembly?
+How many contigs were produced?

 ## E. coli Genome Assembly with Long Reads